Close-up of a smartphone displaying various app icons in a low-light setting.

 Step 6: I Simplified App Icons and Layout

-• Reduced icon size slightly
+• Resized icon slightly

-• Increased grid spacing
+• Grid spacing increased

-• Used consistent icon styles
+• Use consistent icon styles

 Step 7: I Used Gestures Instead of Extra Apps

-• Double tap to lock screen
+• Double tap until screen locks

 Step 8: I Created a Maintenance Habit

-My simple maintenance rules:
+My maintenance basics:

-• Weekly app review (1–2 minutes)
+• Review of the app every week (1-2 minutes)

 Final Result: My Clean and Organized Android Home Screen

-• Optimized for productivity
+• Optimized for efficiency

 Frequently Asked Questions (FAQ)